AdvanceYourIT/SHADOW/README.md

   - Instantly compare your scripts and policies in NinjaOne with those stored in your private GitHub repository.
   - See clear differences and keep automation libraries aligned.
   - Note: Importing/restoring directly from GitHub to NinjaOne is planned for future releases.

+- **Template Library Comparison and Update**
+  - Compare scripts in your NinjaOne environment with scripts available in the NinjaOne Template Library.
+  - Instantly see which templates are missing, outdated, or changed, and update your environment with a single click.

 - **Settings Panel for GitHub Integration**
   - Enter your GitHub token, repository, branch, and path in the extension popup.